Kaiddd/Roblox-Client-Optimizer/README.md

 # Roblox-Client-Optimizer

-RCO automatically tweaks FFlags to optimize your Roblox client.
+RCO tweaks FFlags to optimize your Roblox client.

 The flags we edit are contained in our [GitHub Repository](https://github.com/L8X/Roblox-Client-Optimizer/blob/main/ClientAppSettings.json).